BlockchainAtColumbia/ledgerfest-2019/faq.md

 #### What is the cost to attend?

 LedgerFest prices will vary depending on affiliation.
 More information can be found [Here.](https://www.eventbrite.com/e/ledgerfest22-tickets-401463968537)
-All LedgerFest funds go towards Blockchain At Columbia's registered non-profit which allows us to continue offering premier events and eductional content.

 #### Do I need to attend the entire day?